h2oai/deepwater/docs/installation-overview.md

 - GPU Drivers.
 To enable, GPU processing, supported GPU drivers must be installed.

 - CUDA and cuDNN.
-Once the GPU drivers are installed, we can install CUDA, a general purpose GPU programming API and parallel computing platform from nVIDIA.
+Once the GPU drivers are installed, we can install CUDA, a general purpose GPU programming API and parallel computing platform from NVIDIA.
 On top of CUDA, we'll install cuDNN, a library of primitives for deep neural networks that leverage the GPU.

 - C and C++ Compilers.
 C and C++ compilers are installed for installing required packages as well as for building certain components from source.